 To preserve all protest rights, a contractor excluded from a competitive range should request a pre-award debriefing within three days of receiving notice of exclusion; and accept the first date of the debriefing offered.
 If the agency declines to provide a pre-award debriefing, a protest after a required post-award debriefing will still be timely.

-This course of action will ensure the contractor retains the ability to timely file a protest within 10 days of the debriefing, or within 5 days of the debriefing to obtain the stay of award or performance.
+This course of action will ensure the contractor retains the ability to timely file a protest or to obtain a stay.